All orders placed before 4pm will be posted the next working day.

 A GENTLE REMINDER …

-WARNING: Please visit our safety page before using your Equijack.
+Please visit our safety page before using your Equijack.

 Video

-“IT’S AS EASY AS CLIP, PULL, LEAVE”
+“IT’S AS EASY AS CLIP, PULL, DRAIN”

 Hanging a soaked haynet to drain typically take 15 seconds.